-Peter Pavarini is the co-leader of the Healthcare Practice Group.
+Peter Pavarini is a senior partner in the Corporate Practice Group and a member of the Healthcare Industry Group.
 He focuses his practice on the representation of hospitals and other healthcare providers in a wide range of strategic, regulatory and transactional matters, particularly physician alignment models and the development of clinically integrated provider organizations.
 Peter has devoted his entire legal career to addressing the challenges and opportunities presented by healthcare regulatory reforms and marketplace trends.
 He has been listed in The Best Lawyers in America for healthcare since 1991 and has been recognized by his peers in numerous other surveys and directories.
 Peter is the immediate past president of the American Health Lawyers Association (AHLA), the nation's largest organization dedicated to health law issues.

 Peter is a frequent speaker and author on the transformation of the US healthcare system.
 He serves as an executive editor and author of AHLA’s The ACO Handbook: A Guide to Accountable Care Organizations.
 He has been instrumental in launching the Squire Patton Boggs Triage Health Law Blog.
 Peter is frequently quoted in national publications covering the healthcare industry, and contributed the legal chapter of the seminal text, Essentials of Health Care Finance by William O. Cleverly.